Posts by Carl Greer

 Read MoreStop Micromanaging People and Write a New Story Using Archetypal Energies

-Once upon a time, there was a leader who couldn’t stop micromanaging people.
+Once upon a time, there was a leader who could’t stop micromanaging people.
 This story is familiar to all of us because it is archetypal.
 We have all been there!
 When the outcome matters a great deal, any of us can get caught in the trap of worrying too much and starting to micromanage others.…

 Read MoreYearning for Something Else